Lukbes1/Morsecode-Translator/README.md

 ![alt text](https://github.com/Lukbes1/Morsecode-Translator/blob/main/MorseIcon.png?raw=true)
 # MorseCode-Translator
-A small morsecode translator written in C# for general morsecode translation for a console app.
+A small morsecode translator written in C# for general morsecode translation for the .NET Framework

 ## Description
 This is one of the very first versions of my MorseCode-Translator containing simple convertions.